torin-stephen/mpv/README.md

 ## Release cycle

 Every other month, an arbitrary git snapshot is made, and is assigned a 0.X.0 version number.
-No further maintenance is done.
+No further maintenance is done as of now.

 The goal of releases is to make Linux distributions happy.
 Linux distributions are also expected to apply their own patches in case of bugs and security issues.

-Releases other than the latest release are unsupported and unmaintained.
+Releases, other than the latest release, are unsupported and unmaintained.

 See the [release policy document][release-policy] for more information.